 When should I be concerned about my kitten vomiting?

-- Frequency – Regular and frequent vomiting episodes with no other changes in behavior should be investigated to ensure your kitten isn’t suffering from intestinal parasites or organ diseases, though this doesn’t have to be an emergency appointment and can be made in the coming days when noticed.
-You should take your kitten to your veterinarian immediately if your kitten has vomited a number of times in a short space of time (hours) as your kitten may have an intestinal obstruction or gastrointestinal infection.
+- Frequency – Regular and frequent vomiting episodes with no other behavior changes should be investigated to ensure your kitten isn’t suffering from intestinal parasites or organ diseases, though this doesn’t have to be an emergency appointment can be made in the coming days when noticed.
+You should immediately take your kitten to your veterinarian if your kitten has vomited a number of times in a short space of time (hours) as your kitten may have an intestinal obstruction or gastrointestinal infection.

 Why is my kitten vomiting after eating?

-If your kitten brings up undigested food, it may be due to gulping down their breakfast too fast causing them to upchuck soon afterward.
+If your kitten brings up undigested food, it may be due to gulping down their breakfast too fast, causing them to upchuck soon afterward.
 This is called regurgitation and is very common with many cats and nothing to worry about.
-If your kitten regurgitates then try feeding small, frequent meals to encourage slower eating or even try some special food dispenser toys or bowls that help to prevent your kitten from bolting down their meals.
+If your kitten regurgitates, try feeding small, frequent meals to encourage slower eating or even try some special food dispenser toys or bowls that help prevent your kitten from bolting down their meals.